OoliteProject/oolite/installers/win32/Oolite_Readme.txt

 these OXPs are recommended by the Oolite Team, as OXP selection and usage is subject to user personal preferences.
 The OXPs mentioned in Advice for New Commanders are Rusties, Bank of the Black Monks, Ore Processor, Communist flavour pack, Dictatorship flavour pack, Your Ad Here.
-All Oolite OXPs are available for download from http://wiki.alioth.net/index.php/OXP
+All Oolite OXPs are available for download from http://www.oolite.org/oxps/ or from the in-game Expansion Pack Manager.